-Prophets are part of the Church, not outside of it doing their own thing and accountable to no-one except God.
+Prophets are part of the Church, not outside of it, doing their own thing and accountable to no-one except God.

-God takes us through hard times to temper the steel of our faith and show us that we are real, authentic, genuine, proven, and in that way give us hope that we really will inherit the glory of God and not come into judgment.
+God takes us through hard times to temper the steel of our faith and show us that we are real, authentic, genuine, proven, and in that way give us hope that we really will inherit the glory of God and not come into judgement.